mongodb/motor/README.rst

 =======

-The easiest way to run the tests is to install nose_ and run ``nosetests`` or ``python setup.py nosetests`` in the root of the distribution.
+The easiest way to run the tests is to install nose_ and run ``nosetests`` or ``python setup.py test`` in the root of the distribution.
 Tests are located in the ``test/`` directory.

 .. _PyMongo: http://pypi.python.org/pypi/pymongo/